Soft & Pillowy Vegan Snickerdoodles (Gluten Free Option!)

 - Cinnamon Sugar Mixture: This is a combination of granulated sugar and cinnamon, which we’ll roll our vegan snickerdoodle cookie dough in right before baking!

-How to make my favorite vegan snickerdoodle cookies (overview)
+Overview: How to make easy vegan snickerdoodle cookies:

 For the full written instructions and ingredient measurements, see the bottom of this post in the recipe card.
 You can also hit the “jump to recipe” button at the top of this post!
 Here, we’ll go over a brief overview of the steps, along with providing visuals for a better understanding of the recipe.